Length: 12 miles roundtrip

 Drive time from Denver: 45 minutes, 38.2 miles

-Last year, Staunton State Park quietly unveiled a pleasant addition to its well-maintained 27-mile trail network: a short, steep jaunt to the base of Elk Falls, which, until now, visitors could only admire from afar.
+In 2015, Staunton State Park quietly unveiled a pleasant addition to its well-maintained 27-mile trail network: a short, steep jaunt to the base of Elk Falls, which visitors could previously only admire from afar.
 Along the way you’ll pass through wide groves of Aspen trees, take in vast views of the surrounding canyon and forest lands and meander along a gurgling creek leading to a serene pond—ideal for fishing and picnicking.
 Located just 45 minutes from downtown Denver, the hike to Elk Falls has all the elements for enjoying a perfect late autumn day.